vatpac-technology/pilot-procedures/docs/local-procedures/Pacific/nadi.md

 | FJV4 Kadavulailai Helicopter Lane | Heliport-The Bridge-ABM Labone Island-Kadavulailai Island | `SFC` to `A005` |
 | FJV5 Tivua Helicopter Lane | Heliport-The Bridge-ABN Labone Island-ABM Viseisei Village-ABM Vuda Marina-Tivua Island | `SFC` to `A005` |

+### Tiliva Training Area
+The Tiliva Training Area is established north of the NFFN CTR, from `A005` to `A040`, and is activated upon pilot request.

+Aircraft transiting between the NFFN CTR and the training area should track inbound/outbound via Vitogo.